Lumi-supercomputer/LUMI-SoftwareStack/easybuild/easyconfigs/m/Mako/README.md

 -   Based on previous easyconfigs in the contrib repository that were created from scratch as the LUMI Python setup is different from the EasyBuilders and CSCS ones.

+### Version 1.3.10 for CPE 25.03

+-   Almost trivial port of the EasyConfig for 1.3.5 in 24.03, but needed to add source lines as it appears the names of the source tars have changed.